dcm4che/dcm4chee-arc-cs/docs/networking/config/uiDeviceCluster.rst

     "
     .. _dcmuiDeviceClusterDevices:

-    :ref:`Web Application(s) <dcmuiDeviceClusterDevices>`",string,"Select configured WebApps to used to access the corresponding devices
+    :ref:`Web Application for Devices(s) <dcmuiDeviceClusterDevices>`",string,"Select configured WebApps to used to access the corresponding devices

     (dcmuiDeviceClusterDevices)"
     "